DROP IN THE PERCENTAGE OF CHILDREN WHO ARE OVERWEIGHT

 TREND

-Children under 18 years of age in San Bernardino County are more likely to be overweight for their age than in California overall (26.9% and 17.0%, respectively).
+There has been a decline of eight percentage points in the proportion of San Bernardino County children under 18 years of age who are overweight, from 26.9% in 2021 to 18.7% in 2023.
+However, children under 18 years of age in San Bernardino County are more likely to be overweight for their age than in California overall (18.7% and 14.4%, respectively).

-Percentage of Children who Drank Sugary Drinks the Day Prior to Being Surveyed in San Bernardino County and California, 2021
+Percentage of Children who Drank Sugary Drinks (Other Than Soda) the Day Prior to Being Surveyed in San Bernardino County and California, 2022

 [1] Muth ND, Dietz WH, Magge SN, et al. AAP American Academy of Pediatrics, AAP Section on Obesity, AAP Committee on Nutrition, AAP American Heart Association.
 Public Policies to Reduce Sugary Drink Consumption in Children and Adolescents.
 Pediatrics.
 2019;143(4):e20190282